2023 Best Value Writing Studies Schools in Washington

 Full Writing Studies at Pacific Lutheran University Report

 Seattle University landed the #10 spot in the 2023 rankings for the best value writing studies programs.
-Seattle U is a moderately-sized private not-for-profit school located in the city of Seattle.
+Seattle U is a medium-sized private not-for-profit school located in the large city of Seattle.

-The average tuition and fees for an in-state undergraduate at Seattle U are $49,335 a year.
+In-state tuition fees for undergraduate students at Seattle U are $49,335 per year.
 While working on their degree, writing majors at Seattle U accumulate an average of around $21,495 in student debt.

-Explore all the Best Value Writing Studies Colleges in the Far Western US Area or other specific states within that region.
+Explore all the Best Value Writing Studies Schools in the Far Western US Area or other specific states within that region.

 Writing Studies is one of 3 different types of programs to choose from.